en9apr/sphinx/functions.rst

 Unit Test Functions
 ~~~~~~~~~~~~~~~~~~~

--  To evalaute a function call, replace the function's parameters in the
+-  To evaluate a function call, replace the function's parameters in the
    body of the function by their associated values in the call and
    execute the body of the function
 -  Do this over a range of values